stacy125/monarch-lab/README.md

    we update it to add the kingdom as we iterate through the array of documents we get from the Mongoose query.

-   If we import the original raw JSON for each Monarch, we can use something the the `"name"` property for each Monarch document (from you database) to _find_ that monarch's raw JSON data.
+   If we import the original raw JSON for each Monarch, we can use the `"name"` property for each Monarch document (from you database) to _find_ that monarch's raw JSON data.

-   Since the JSON has the String name of the Kingdom, we can use a Mongoose query for Kingdoms (from your database) to find that Kingdom add it as that monarch's `"kingdom"` property, and presto!
+   Since the JSON has the String name of the Kingdom, we can use a Mongoose query for Kingdoms (from your database) to find that Kingdom, and then set the monarch's `"kingdom"` property to the value of the `Kingdom` document, and presto!

 1. Use the command `node db/seed/01--seed-nested-models.js` to seed the nested model fields in your local database.